peteroupc/peteroupc.github.io/approxtheory.md

 ### Bounds for General Positive Linear Operators

-The following results give bounds that apply to large classes of positive linear operators.
+The results in this section give bounds that apply to large classes of positive linear operators.

 But many classes of positive linear operators, including Bernstein polynomials, do not approximate functions with more than two continuous derivatives "better" than functions with only two (Voronovskaya 1932)[^16], (DeVore 1972/2006)[^17], (Cárdenas-Morales et al. 2012)[^18].